filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 * Simplified JPA annotations (no session concept, easier relations)
 * GraphQL like query API
-* GraphQL/Firebase like hybrid solution for mutation & access rules.
+* GraphQL/Firebase like hybrid solution for mutation & access rules
 * Automatic schema generation and installation

+AIRport is fully functional off-line, commits are made locally and are added to the "longest chain" once device is back on-line.

 - The risks: